eugeneloza/castle-editor-tutorial/README.md

 Obviously, such additional checks slow down the program, so when we are satisfied with the result and are releasing the game to the world, we need to use "Release" mode, which will work faster.

-Now we can close both "Build Modes" and "Project Options" windows by pressing OK (to save the changes) and we can go a bit deeper.
+Now we can close both "Build Modes" and "Project Options" windows by pressing OK (to save the changes).

 ### Running the Project